mikro-orm/mikro-orm/docs/docs/migrations.md

 ## Snapshots

 Creating new migration will automatically save the target schema snapshot into migrations folder.
-This snapshot will be then used if you try to create new migration, instead of using current database schema.
+This snapshot will be then used if we try to create new migration, instead of using current database schema.
 This means that if we try to create new migration before we run the pending ones, we still get the right schema diff.